 Here he discusses a number of altered states including marijuana intoxication, dreaming, hypnosis, and out-of-body experiences.
 He describes his concept of “state specific research” using lucid dreaming as a clear example.
 Excerpts from the film, Altered States, with actor William Hurt are shown as they refer to Tart and his work.
 He also reviews the significance of altered states of consciousness for psychology in general as well as for our understanding of spirituality and the soul.
 He suggests that different states of consciousness are like different tools, each with unique capabilities.

 New Thinking Allowed host, Jeffrey Mishlove, PhD, is author of The Roots of Consciousness, Psi Development Systems, and The PK Man.
 Between 1986 and 2002 he hosted and co-produced the original Thinking Allowed public television series.
 He is the recipient of the only doctoral diploma in "parapsychology" ever awarded by an accredited university (University of California, Berkeley, 1980).
-He is also past-president of the non-profit Intuition Network, an organization dedicated to creating a world in which all people are encouraged to cultivate and apply their inner, intuitive abilities.
+He is past-vice-president of the Association for Humanistic Psychology, and is the recipient of the Pathfinder Award from that association for his contributions to the study of consciousness.